trymnilsen/kingdomarchitect/README.md

 - **Note:** typescript sources needs to be built before the task can run

 To optimize, remove unused parts of images and bundling them together into a spritebin the `spritepack` npm task can be used.
 If you update any of the images in `asset` you need to run this task to get the updated version to show up in game.
 The source for this can be found in `ts/tool/spritepack`.

+#### characterpacking
+- **Task:** `characterpack`
+- **Note:** typescript sources needs to be built before the task can run

+To enable building dynamic character sprites, for example a knight with pink pants or a wizard with a sword we use this task to parse custom colored spritesheets to derive positions of bodyparts during animation as well as masking for the different parts.

 ## ❓ FAQ
 No questions so far